 Millersville is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,388 people and five constituent neighborhoods, Millersville is the 159th largest community in Pennsylvania.

-Millersville is a decidedly white-collar borough, with fully 86.41% of the workforce employed in white-collar jobs, well above the national average.
+Millersville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Millersville is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Millersville who work in food service (16.18%), sales jobs (12.76%), and office and administrative support (11.62%).
+There are especially a lot of people living in Millersville who work in food service (13.72%), sales jobs (13.17%), and office and administrative support (9.31%).

 The most common language spoken in Millersville is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Polish and Spanish.